In health care since 1977, but keenly aware of Western medicine's shortcomings, Rose Mary began exploring natural health in the late 1990s.

 Take Your Vitamins

 This is my way of saying: Do everything you can to maintain your overall health.
 Take care of your “temple."
-I have been on a supervised comprehensive program of natural supplements for over 3 years.
+I have been on a supervised comprehensive program of natural supplements for over three years.
 It takes a lot of effort to organize my daily supplements and take them correctly.
 Sometimes I go AWOL.
 When I’m not following my program, skipping one or more weeks of supplements, my reflux symptoms are worse.
 My thyroid symptoms are worse.
 My knee pain returns.
 You get the idea.

 Sometimes I’m convinced that my reflux symptoms have little to do with what I do or don’t eat.
 On these occasions, I think my symptoms are more related to my general health and imbalances in my system.